 - Repeating verbal cues without the pup responding leads to a loss of value and responsiveness to the cue overall.

 - Do not repeat verbal cues if you think your puppy did not hear you the first time.

 - Do not continue to raise the volume of your voice.
-It teaches your puppy to only respond when you are shouting.

 - Use a combination of excited and loving tones.
 For example, if your puppy just sat when you told them to do so in a high-distraction environment say, “GOOD DOG!”
 Or, if you’re in a quieter environment such as a restaurant and your pup ignored food on the floor say in a more soothing tone, “Goooood dooooggg” to keep them motivated but calm.